 Cannot be lawfully marketed without the final approval of the United States Food and Drug Administration (FDA) and which lacks such final FDA approval for the use or proposed use, unless:

-Found to be accepted for that use in the most recently published edition of Clinical Pharmacology, Micromedex DrugDex, National Comprehensive Cancer Network Drugs and Biologics Compendium, and the American Hospital Formulary Service (AHFS) Drug Information for drugs used to treat cancer, and is determined to be covered by this Plan (for additional details, go to www.humana.com, click on “Humana Websites for Providers” along the left hand side of the page, then click “Medical Coverage Policies” under Critical Topics, then click “Medical Coverage Policies” and search for Clinical Trials and Off-Label and Off-Evidence); or

-Found to be accepted for that use in the most recently published edition of the Micromedex DrugDex or AHFS Drug Information for non-cancer drugs, and is determined to be covered by this Plan (for additional details, go to www.humana.com, click on “Humana Websites for Providers” along the left hand side of the page, then click “Medical Coverage Policies” under Critical Topics, then click “Medical Coverage Policies” and search for Clinical Trials and Off-Label and Off-Evidence); or

-Identified by this Plan as safe, widely used and generally accepted as effective for that use as reported in nationally recognized peer reviewed medical literature published in the English language as of the date of service;
+(a) found to be accepted for that use in the most recently published edition of the United States Pharmacopeia-Drug Information for Healthcare Professional (USP-DI) or in the most recently published edition of the American Hospital Formulary Service (AHFS) Drug Information; (b) identified as safe, widely used and generally accepted as effective for that use as reported in nationally recognized peer reviewed medical literature published in the English language as of the date of service; or (c) is mandated by state law;

 Is a device required to receive Premarket Approval (PMA) or 510K approval by the FDA but has not received a PMA or 510K approval;

 Is not identified as safe, widely used and generally accepted as effective for the proposed use as reported in nationally recognized peer reviewed medical literature published in the English language as of the date of service;

-Is the subject of a National Institute of Health (NIH) Phase I, II or III trial or a treatment protocol comparable to a NIH Phase I, II or III trial, or any trial not recognized by NIH regardless of phase, except for:
+Is the subject of a National Cancer Institute (NCI) Phase I, II or III trial or a treatment protocol comparable to a NCI Phase I, II or III trial, or any trial not recognized by NCI regardless of phase, or:

-Clinical trials approved by this Plan (for additional details, go to www.humana.com, click on “Humana Websites for Providers” along the left hand side of the page, then click “Medical Coverage Policies” under Critical Topics, then click “Medical Coverage Policies” and search for Clinical Trials and Off-Label and Off-Evidence); or

-Transplants, in which case this Plan would approve requests for services that are the subject of a NIH Phase II, Phase III or higher when transplant services are appropriate for the treatment of the underlying disease;

-Is identified as not covered by the Centers for Medicare and Medicaid Services (CMS) Medicare Coverage Issues Manual, a CMS Operational Policy Letter or a CMS National Coverage Decision, except as required by federal law and excluding transplants.
+Is identified as not covered by the Centers for Medicare and Medicaid Services (CMS) Medicare Coverage Issues Manual, a CMS Operational Policy Letter or a CMS National Coverage Decision, except as required by state or federal law.

 External review means a review of an adverse benefit determination (including a final internal adverse benefit determination) conducted pursuant to the federal external review process or an applicable state external review process.